echasnovski/mini.nvim/README.md

 - **Silencing**.
 Each module providing non-error feedback can be configured to not do that by setting `config.silent = true` (either inside `setup()` call or on the fly).

 - **Highlighting**.
 Appearance of module's output is controlled by certain set of highlight groups (see `:h highlight-groups`).
-By default they usually link to some semantically close built-in highlight group.
+By default they usually link to some semantically close built-in highlight group and are ensured to be defined after any color scheme takes effect.
 Use `:highlight` command or `vim.api.nvim_set_hl()` Lua function to customize highlighting.
-To see a more calibrated look, use 'mini.hues', 'mini.base16', or plugin's colorscheme.
+To see a more calibrated look, use 'mini.hues', 'mini.base16', or plugin's color scheme.

 - **Stability**.
 Each module upon release is considered to be relatively stable: both in terms of setup and functionality.
 Any non-bugfix backward-incompatible change will be released gradually as much as possible.